MEGA65/open-roms/doc/Extended-BASIC.md

 ### `MERGE "file_name" [, device_number]`

 Appends the BASIC program from a storage medium to the one currently present in memory.
-NOTE: due to bug in BASIC editor (improper VARTAB handling) it currently works only with programs loaded from the storage medium, not the ones typed in!

 ### `BLOAD "file_name", device_number, start_address`